Grevillea hortiorum: Description

 Grevillea hortiorum is an erect, open shrub typically 0.7–3 m high and 1.0–1.3 m wide and has a smooth, grey trunk.
 The leaves are 10–30 mm long and wide in outline, and divided with up to five lobes, often divided again, the end lobes linear, 5–10 mm long and 0.5–0.8 mm wide and sharply pointed.
 The flowers are arranged in sometimes branched clusters, each cluster more or less spherical or shortly cylindrical with 18 to 22 flowers on a rachis 15–17 mm long.
 The flowers are white, the pistil 4.0–4.5 mm long.
 Flowering mainly occurs from late winter to spring and the fruit is an oblong follicle 8–10 mm long.

 Taxonomy

 Grevillea hortiorum was first formally described in 2021 by Peter M. Olde in the journal Telopea from specimens collected by Fred Hort in the Gunapin State Forest near York in 1998.
 The specific epithet (hortiorum) honours amateur botanists and plant collectors Frederick and Jean Hort, who were instrumental in the discovery of this species.

 Distribution and habitat

 The species grows in open marri and wandoo woodland, sometimes in heath and thick scrub on granitic sandy, clay-loam with or over laterite.
 It occurs in scattered locations near York and Bindoon in the IBRA bioregions of Avon Wheatbelt and Jarrah Forest in south-west Western Australia.

+Conservation status

+This species is listed as "not threatened" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.